Future Faculty Fellowship

 - At least three letters of recommendation from advisors outside Northeastern

-Applicants are asked to submit all materials online through the Northeastern Human Resources application system with letters of commitment sent directly to Kathleen Kenney, Program Coordinator, email@example.com.
+Applicants are asked to submit all materials online through the Northeastern Human Resources application system with letters of commitment sent directly to Erinn Taylor de Barroso, Assistant Director ADVANCE, email@example.com.
+Letters of recommendation may be uploaded by the applicant in the application system, or emailed to firstname.lastname@example.org.
 Incomplete submissions will not be reviewed.

 Letters of Commitment